markovial/dotfiles/README.md

 # dotfiles
 All my dotfiles.
 I have tried to link all the places where I have used themes/ git repos from other dudes where it makes sense.
-Most of it you can just can from the AUR though.
+Most of it you can just get from the AUR though.
 It's mainly for my own sake to remember the name of the package when I want to migrate to a new machine or something...

 ## APPLICATIONS LIST:
 ---